gaultier/blog/cross-platform-timers.md

 >    timeout as a fairly portable way to sleep with subsecond
 >    precision.

-That way, we can 'sleep' while we also do meaningful work, for example network I/O.
+That way, we can 'sleep' while we also do meaningful work, for example network I/O. If some I/O completes before a timer triggers, we'll get notified by the OS and we can react to it.
+Then, during the next event loop tick, we'll compute a shorter timeout than the first one (since some time elapsed).

+If no I/O happens at all, the OS will wake us up when our timeout is elapsed.

+In short, we have multiplexed multiple timers using one system call (and a min-heap to remember what timers are on-going and when will the next one trigger).

 ## Conclusion